 Find a stillbirth research project

-In the UK, around 1 in 225 pregnancies end in stillbirth – when a baby dies in the womb after 24 weeks gestation.
-This is equivalent to over 3,430 babies dying every year.
+In the UK, 1 in every 250 pregnancies end in stillbirth – when a baby dies after 24 weeks gestation.
+This is equivalent to around 2,950 babies dying every year.
 Our stillbirth rate is currently 24th out of 49 high-income countries.
-Often, parents are given no reason for their loss, and are left to cope with little support.

 Read stories from our supporters about their experiences of stillbirth and neonatal death.